NCAS-CMS/cfa-conventions/source/cfa.md

 * each dimension of the fragment's data corresponds to a unique aggregated dimension;

-* the fragment's data dimensions have the same order as the aggregated dimensions in the aggregated data;
+* the fragment's data dimensions have the same relative order as the aggregated dimensions in the aggregated data;

 * each dimension of the fragment's data has the same sense of directionality (i.e. the sense in which it increasing) as its